wp-plugins/postman-smtp/readme.txt

 1. In the 'Application Name' field enter 'Postman SMTP'.
 For 'Application Type' choose 'Web-based'.
 In description write the name of your WordPress site.
 1. In 'Home Page URL', enter the 'Home Page URL' shown on Postman's Settings page.
 1. In 'Access Scopes' choose 'This app requires access to private user data.'
-1. In 'Callback Domain', enter the 'Callback Domain' shown on Postman's Settings page.
+1. In 'Callback Domain', enter the 'Callback Domain' given by Postman (either in the wizard, or the manual configuration page).
 1. Under 'Select APIs for private user data access' choose 'Mail Web Service'
 1. Under 'Mail Web Service' choose 'Read/Write'
 1. Click 'Create App'